Guardians vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has put up 23 hits with three doubles, a triple, four home runs and 17 walks.
-He has driven in 10 runs with five stolen bases.
+- Torres has 24 hits with three doubles, a triple, four home runs, 17 walks and 10 RBI.
+He's also stolen five bases.

 Torres Recent Games